zodern/mup-aws-beanstalk/docs/index.md

 }
 ```

 The public key is temporarily added to the instance when needed using EC2 Instance Connect.
+Also, a rule will be added to the instance's security group to allow ssh access from your IP address.
+The rule is removed when mup exits.

 ## Upgrading to Amazon Linux 2